grafana/k6-docs/docs/sources/next/using-k6/test-authoring/create-tests-from-recordings/using-the-devtools-recorder.md

 1. Choose k6 Browser when [exporting the user flow](https://developer.chrome.com/docs/devtools/recorder/reference#export-flows).
 1. Edit your script as necessary.
 Depending on the [type of test](https://grafana.com/docs/k6/<K6_VERSION>/testing-guides/test-types/), you might need to change different aspects of the script.
    Typical changes are for [load options](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/k6-options) and to handle [correlation and dynamic data](https://grafana.com/docs/k6/<K6_VERSION>/examples/correlation-and-dynamic-data).
 1. Run the test from the CLI or Grafana Cloud k6.
-For more about running k6, refer to the [Running k6 guide](https://grafana.com/docs/k6/<K6_VERSION>/get-started/running-k6).
+Refer to [Running k6](https://grafana.com/docs/k6/<K6_VERSION>/get-started/running-k6) for more details.